 An oracle protocol defines how decentralized applications can make requests to the oracle and receive responses.

-Certain protocols may be more appropiate depending on how an oracle node is being utilized.
-As such Airnode utilizes a range of protocols to ensure a data feed achieves the appropiate efficiency for the respective use case.
+Certain protocols may be more appropriate depending on how an oracle node is being utilized.
+As such Airnode utilizes a range of protocols to ensure a data feed achieves the appropriate efficiency for the respective use case.